andrewtheguy/podcastgenerator/README.md

 ```
 config:
   enable_publish_to_ipns: 'yes' # publish to ipns
+  enable_publish_to_google_cloud: 'yes' # needs a separate public bucket under google_cloud.public_bucket_name
   google_cloud:
-    config_bucket_name: 'name' # for backing up config and feed
+    config_bucket_name: 'bucketname' # for backing up config and feed
+    public_bucket_name: 'bucketname' # for public feed
     json_token_keyring_name: 'keyringname'
   timestamp:
-    # for generate_method, it will sort the new files added and increment the file from seed_ts by a day from top to bottom based on list size starting from 0
+    # for generate_method, it will sort the new files added and increment
+    # the file from seed_ts by a day from top to bottom based on list size starting from 0
     # for modified, it will use the file's modified timestamp
     generate_method: 'seed_ts'
     seed_ts: '2019-02-01T08:00:00+00:00'